JiachengLuma/canvas-playground/documents/INDEX.md

 ### For New Developers

 1. README.md - Understand what the project does
+2. LATEST_UPDATES_2025.md - Review latest changes
-2. QUICK_REFERENCE.md - Get oriented quickly
+3. QUICK_REFERENCE.md - Get oriented quickly
-3. FEATURES.md - Learn all features
+4. FEATURES.md - Learn all features
-4. ARCHITECTURE.md - Understand the structure
+5. ARCHITECTURE.md - Understand the structure

 ### For Feature Development